kir4che/kir4che/README.md

   <li>👩🏻‍💻 A Front-End Developer based in Taiwan.</li>
   <li>💻 Interested in front-end and app development.</li>
   <li>🦫 MBTI is a practical ISTJ (Logistician)</li>
-  <li>💖 Love playing video games like TFT, SF6, and otome games — also love watching LoL matches!</li>
+  <li>💖 Love playing video games like Hearthstone, TFT, and otome games — also love watching LoL matches!</li>
   <li>🧶 Enjoys crocheting, currently working on the challenge of making a vest~</li>
 </ul>